Robert Strawbridge: Ministry

-It isn't long before his independent spirit invites opposition.
-His Anglican experience, much like Coughlan's Catholic experience, inspires Robert to alienate himself from the institutionalized religion of the Anglican Church.
-The first signs of trouble occur only months after his initial efforts to preach.
-The controversy arises by his efforts to go against John Wesley's admonition that no Methodist preachers are to distribute the sacraments without being ordained by the Anglican Church.
-Wesley was not seeking a separation from the Anglican Church.
+Robert decided to go against institutionalized religion of the Anglican Church.
+As a result of this, he decided to go against John Wesley's admonition that no Methodist preachers are to distribute the sacraments without being ordained by the Anglican Church.
+Wesley, initially, was not seeking the separation of Methodism from the Anglican Church.
 He did all he could to instill confidence that his Methodist efforts were mainly a revival movement within the Anglican Church.
 In Ireland, the independent spirit of several of the early Irish Methodist preachers thought otherwise.
+As a result of his religious stance, the Anglican and Wesleyan Methodist population in Drumsna asked him to leave only a few months after his initial efforts.
+As such, Robert left to go on another preaching tour.
+His stops in the neighboring counties of Sligo and Kilmore, eventually end in the County of Armagh, specifically the town of Terryhoogan.
+In Terryhoogan he meet his future wife.
+They marry shortly before 1760.
+Also in 1760, Robert and his wife emigrate to Maryland.